sinandeger/sinandeger.github.io/_pages/cv.md

 Telescope Proposals
 ======

-I have contributed to and am designated as a co–investigator in the following accepted proposals.
+I have made important contributions to and am designated as a co–investigator in the following accepted proposals.

+* "How do local environmental conditions influence the stellar cluster mass-radius relation?"
+   *HST* Cycle 29, ID AR16636; (2021) PI: David Thilker

+* "Quantifying the relation between exquisitely detailed dust extinction features and molecular gas using HST and ALMA" *HST* Cycle 29, ID AR16637; (2021) PI: David Thilker

+* "A JWST-HST-VLT/MUSE-ALMA Treasury of Star Formation in Nearby Galaxies" *JWST* Cycle 1, ID 2107; (2021) PI: Janice C. Lee

+* "The GOGREEN Survey: The Relationship between Quenching, Morphological Transformation and Size Growth of Satellite Galaxies"
+  *HST* Cycle 25, ID 15294; (2017) PI: Gillian Wilson